ryanseys/lune/README.md

-moon
+Lune
 ====

-moon.js - calculate the phase of the moon
+Lune.js — calculate the phase of the moon